 More really can be less

 These are just a few examples of factors impacting the long-term value of a commercial solar project.
 They illustrate how total “cost per watt” offers a nearsighted and potentially deceptive view of the true value of commercial solar benefits.
 Paying a bit more now can actually mean spending less later.
 And spending less now runs the risk of much higher costs down the line.
-With a future so bright you have to wear shades, it’s important to have sunglasses with the correct prescription to focus on the real value of commercial solar savings now, and decades from now—so you can clearly see the best solar option is the one that provides the largest net savings over its lifetime.
+It's important to focus on the real value of commercial solar savings today—as well as decades from now—so you can clearly see the best solar option is the one that provides the largest net savings over its lifetime.